 Coverage is triggered either by a claim for damages from a third party, or by the discovery of contamination above “Action Levels” on the insured’s premises.
 “Action Levels” are a very important concept to understand.
 These levels are set in every community on a federal, state, or local level.
 They represent the allowable concentration of any contaminant for the area in which the contaminant is discovered.
 Policies clean up pollutants to the acceptable level dictated by the governing authority.
 In other words, if you have pristine land on which you spill diesel fuel, you will need to clean up the site to whatever level is allowable by the governing authority.

-Parties interested in Site Pollution range from small to large, obvious to not-so-obvious, and can include:
+Businesses interested in Site Pollution range from small to large, obvious to not-so-obvious, and can include:

 - Industrial facilities